MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-eip-1559.md

 ![Transaction fee detailed view](../../assets/general-knowledge/ethereum-blockchain/what-is-eip-1559/tx-fee-detailed.png)

-The **Max Fee** is the highest total gas price per gas unit that you're willing to spend on your transaction.
+The **Max Fee** is the highest total gas price per gas unit that you're willing to spend on your transaction, and is a maximum that consists of both the base fee and priority fee.
 The **Max Priority Fee** is an optional amount that gets paid to the miner that processes your transaction.
 Keep in mind that the Max Priority Fee should not exceed the Max Fee.